♣ Download a PDF copy of this document.

 - If you cannot obtain a bucket with straight sides: find the two intermediate lines by measuring 1 ⅔ gallons (=1.67 gal or 6.31 liters or 1 gallon plus 10 ⅔ cups) then 3 ⅓ gallons (=3.33 gallons or 12.62 liters or 3 gallons plus 5 ⅓ cups) of water into the bucket and marking the inside of the bucket where the water line is at both volumes with a pencil when wet, then a permanent pen when dry.

 - Compost used should be representative of the pile.
 Take handful samples (not large shovel full samples) from several locations in the pile.
-Dig into pile a couple of feet, do not take from dried-out outer layer of pile.
+Dig into pile a couple of feet, do not take from dried-out outer layer of pile unless the pile was just turned.

 - Fill bucket to the ⅓ line with compost.
 Drop bucket squarely from approximately 1 foot high to the ground (hard surface) 10 times.